jonarsli/flask-restapi/docs/index.md

-Flask-RESTAPI is an extension for Flask that is a database-agnostic framework library
-for creating REST APIs.
+Flask-RESTAPI is an extension for Flask that is a database-agnostic framework library for creating REST APIs.
 It is a lightweight abstraction that works with your existing ORM/libraries.

 It use pydantic to validate and serialize data.
-OpenAPI document can be automatically generated through the python decorator and it supports swagger ui display
+OpenAPI document can be automatically generated through the python decorator and it supports swagger ui display.

+Pydantic are used to validate and serialize parameters.
+For details, please refer to the [pydantic documentation](https://pydantic-docs.helpmanual.io/).

 ---